 Despite this disastrous start, the Third Republic ushered in the glittering belle époque (beautiful age), with Art Nouveau architecture, and advances in science and engineering, including the construction of the first metro line, which opened in 1900.
 The Paris of nightclubs and artistic cafés made its first appearance around this time, and the district of Montmartre in northern Paris became a magnet for artists, writers, and prostitutes!

 Sadly, the outbreak of two World Wars’ in the 20th century brought an end to this golden age of freedom and prosperity.
 Paris was relatively unaffected by the First World War, as the fighting never reached the city and an armistice was signed in 1919.
 However, the Second World War with the Nazi’s meant that Paris fell under German control in June 1940.
-For the next 4 years, Paris was under German rule until the Allies liberated France in 1944.
-Paris was relatively unscathed by the conflict but the occupation has left a permanent scar on the city.
+For the next four years, Paris was under German rule until the Allies liberated France in 1944.
+Paris was relatively unscathed by the conflict, but the occupation has left a permanent scar on the city.

 The latter half of the 20th century would see yet more social upheaval and development, as the left and the right would continue to clash.
 The Student and worker riots of May 1968 brought the country into chaos.
 Students occupied the Sorbonne University in the Latin Quarter and street fighting ensured across the capital.
-The then president Charles-De Gaulle managed to end the conflict and instigated sweeping reforms, in effect, creating today’s Modern France.
-A succession of leaders has brought varying degrees of social change to France but Paris has always remained independent and fiercely proud, head and shoulders above the rest of France.
+The then-president Charles-De Gaulle managed to end the conflict and instigated sweeping reforms, in effect, creating today’s Modern France.
+A succession of leaders has brought varying degrees of social change to France, but Paris has always remained independent and fiercely proud, head and shoulders above the rest of France.

 Today, Paris continues to inspire visitors, as it always has done, with its incredible beauty and unrivaled cultural life.
-It has enjoyed a long and difficult history, with the struggle for independence and freedom at the very heart of this city.
+It has enjoyed a long and complicated history, with the struggle for independence and freedom at the very heart of this city.
 It strives to be the heart of a unified Europe, and we can think of no better candidate.
-Paris: capital of France and capital of the world (well, according to the locals!)
+Paris: capital of France and the capital of the world (well, according to the locals!)

 Gastronomy & Wine

 Expect duck and steaks in abundance at a typical Bistro, accompanied of course by the legendary Frites!
-Every District in Paris has its share of good restaurants, although traditional bistros are found in abundance in the Latin Quarter and for romance, Montmartre is hard to beat.
+Every District in Paris has its share of excellent restaurants, although traditional bistros are found in abundance in the Latin Quarter, and for romance, Montmartre is hard to beat.
 The Marais district on the North Bank has some fantastic avant-garde restaurants, where classic Parisian cuisine is given a modern twist.
 East of Paris, we find the famous sparkling wine region of Champagne and further south we have the region of Chablis, both are found in abundance in Parisian restaurants.
-French wine is justly celebrated around the world and it’s possible to drink wines from all over the country in Paris, Bordeaux, and Burgundy being two big highlights.
+French wine is justly celebrated around the world, and it’s possible to drink wines from all over the country in Paris, Bordeaux, and Burgundy being two big highlights.

 No other building embodies the history of Paris more than Notre-Dame.
 It stands majestically on the Ile de la Cite, the cradle of the city.
 Built on the site of a Roman temple, the Cathedral was commissioned by the Bishop of Sully in 1163.
-It has been witness to great events of French history ever since, including the coronation of Napoleon Bonaparte and the state funeral of Charles De Gaulle.
+It has been witness to significant events of French history ever since, including the coronation of Napoleon Bonaparte and the state funeral of Charles De Gaulle.
 A must see!

 Since the Middle Ages, this riverside quarter has been the center of artistic and intellectual life in Paris.
 Dominated by the infamous University of the Sorbonne, it acquired its name from early Latin-speaking students.
 The area has long been associated with a bohemian way of life and has a history of political unrest.
-In 1871, the Place St-Michel became the center of the Paris Commune and in May 1968 it was a major site of the student uprisings.
+In 1871, the Place St-Michel became the center of the Paris Commune, and in May 1968, it was a major site of the student uprisings.
 Today its beautiful streets are full of enticing restaurants, but its infamy lives on.

 A definite highlight of any trip to Paris, the Louvre contains one of the world’s most important art collections and has a history dating back to medieval times.
 First built as a fortress in 1190 by King Auguste, it lost its dungeon and keep in the reign of Francois I, who commissioned a Renaissance-style building.
 It was first opened as a museum in 1793 under the first Republic and houses such famous paintings as the Mona Lisa.